dbbs-lab/bsb-core/docs/topology/partitions.rst

 Partitions
 ##########

-Partitions contain shape descriptions used for the spatial layout of the network.
+Partitions contain shape descriptions used to define the spatial layout of the network.
 These descriptions can be represented as layers, meshes and voxelsets.
-In BSB are implemented two different kind of partitions: :ref:`layer  <layer-partition>` and :ref:`voxel based <voxel-partition>`.
+In the BSB the following two partitions are implemented:
+* :ref:`Layers  <layer-partition>`
+* :ref:`Voxelized volumes <voxel-partition>`.

 .. _layer-partition: